Antize/Free-CCleaner-Auto-Update-Outdated/README.md

 Please consider buy [CCleaner](https://www.ccleaner.com) if you like it.

 ## How do I get started ?
+**For first start even if you have installed the latest version of CCleaner, the software will still install because in Settings.xml "MyVersion" is set to -1.**

 There are ready-to-use software, just place it in a folder for example on the desktop and run "AddAutoUpdateToStartup.bat" to add software to System Startup.

 If the software is moving just restart "AddAutoUpdateToStartup.bat".